-A new group definition begins with the group name written between "[]".
+A new group definition begins with the group name written between square brackets "[]".
 The group definition must be followed by the member declarations (it is mandatory that the members are declared before any other parameters) and the group options.

-THE \include DIRECTIVE
+THE include DIRECTIVE

-In order to keep the configuration file more readable you can use the \include directive to insert other files in the main one.
+In order to keep the configuration file more readable you can use the include directive to insert other files in the main one.
 This can be very useful if you have a large number of groups.
 Defining them on a single configuration file will make the future maintenance difficult.
-Instead of using a single large configuration file, you can split it in smaller files.
+Instead of using a single large configuration file, you can split it in more small files.

-If you want to add a new group called [mygroup] all you have to do is append a line to the main configuration file:
+If you want to add a new group called [mygroup], all you have to do is to append the following line to the main configuration file: